surister/cratedb-guide/docs/admin/clustering/scale-up-down.md

 (scaling-clusters)=
 # Scaling Clusters Up and Down

+A significant feature in CrateDB is that it can scale horizontally, which means that instead of adding more RAM, CPU, and disk resources to existing nodes, you will add more individual nodes to your CrateDB cluster.

+By running your database cluster on multiple nodes, you will gain two benefits.

+- Store data volumes larger than being able to be handled on a single machine.
+- Add resiliency to your distributed database cluster, by increasing the number of replica nodes.

+(scaling-expand)=
+## Expand Cluster

+The article about [how to add new nodes to an existing cluster] walks you through the process of scaling up your database cluster, and educates you about the corresponding details to consider.

+(scaling-ondemand)=
+## On-Demand Scaling

 The article about [scaling CrateDB clusters up and down to cope with peaks in demand] shares knowledge about the [shard allocation filtering] feature of